nf-core/atacseq/docs/output.md

     [deepTools](https://deeptools.readthedocs.io/en/develop/)

     *Description*:
-    TODO.
+    Transcription start site (TSS) enrichment is another QC measure which is useful to ATAC-seq datasets.
+In theory, the open chromatin regions denoted by ATAC-seq signal should be enriched within the promoter regions of genes.

     *Output directories*:
     * `bwa/replicate/deeptools/`
-      TSS meta-profile plot for coverage across all genes.
+      TSS meta-profile `*.png` plot for coverage across all genes.
 Generated with deepTools *computeMatrix* and *plotProfile* commands.

     *Plots*:
     [MultiQC - deepTools TSS meta-profile plot](images/mqc_deeptools_tss_plot.png)